nullexcept1on/minecraft1.5b/README.md

 and of course:
 - Everybody who contributed to the great google spreadsheet or who created some mods (I've got them all :).
 - NOTCH for creating a game that is just awesome, I hope he does not feel offended by our decompiling efforts.
-        Please, Notch, support our ambitions to mod your game.
-I know people who bought it just because of some great mods.

-History:
+MCP log:
 ========
-2.12 - Updated to support Minecraft 1.5_01 and MinecraftServer 1.5_02
+2.12 - Updated to support Minecraft 1.5_01 and MinecraftServer 1.5_02<br>
-2.11 - Updated to support Minecraft 1.4_01 and MinecraftServer 1.4_01
+2.11 - Updated to support Minecraft 1.4_01 and MinecraftServer 1.4_01<br>
-2.10 - Updated to support Minecraft 1.4 and MinecraftServer 1.4
+2.10 - Updated to support Minecraft 1.4 and MinecraftServer 1.4<br>
-2.9a - Added MCP Mod System for 1.3_01, added mod loader support, updated mappings 2.9  - Updated to support Minecraft 1.3_01 and MinecraftServer 1.3 2.8  - Added the MCP mod system SDK and support for OSX 2.7  - Updated to support Minecraft 1.2_02 and MinecraftServer 1.2_01 2.6  - Updated to support Minecraft 1.1_02 and MinecraftServer 1.1_02
+2.9a - Added MCP Mod System for 1.3_01, added mod loader support, updated mappings<br>
+2.9  - Updated to support Minecraft 1.3_01 and MinecraftServer 1.3<br>
+2.8  - Added the MCP mod systemHistory SDK and support for OSX<br>
+2.7  - Updated to support Minecraft 1.2_02 and MinecraftServer 1.2_01<br>
+2.6  - Updated to support Minecraft 1.1_02 and MinecraftServer 1.1_02<br>
-2.5  - Updated to support Minecraft 1.2.6 and MinecraftServer 0.2.8
+2.5  - Updated to support Minecraft 1.2.6 and MinecraftServer 0.2.8<br>
-2.4  - Updated to support Minecraft 1.2.5 and MinecraftServer 0.2.7
+2.4  - Updated to support Minecraft 1.2.5 and MinecraftServer 0.2.7<br>
 2.3  - Updated to support Minecraft 1.2.3_04 and MinecraftServer 0.2.5_02.
-Linux support beta.
+Linux support beta.<br>
-2.2a - Bugfix release to improve the re-obfuscation tools 2.2  - The reobfuscation beta test release.
-Still for Minecraft 1.2.2 2.1  - Updated to support Minecraft 1.2.2
+2.2a - Bugfix release to improve the re-obfuscation tools<br>
+2.2  - The reobfuscation beta test release.
+Still for Minecraft 1.2.2<br>
+2.1  - Updated to support Minecraft 1.2.2<br>
-2.0a - Bugfix release
+2.0a - Bugfix release<br>
-2.0  - Major updates to MCP and support for post-Halloween versions of Minecraft 1.6  - All classes have meaningful names now, the class name mappings and the field name mappings are applied 1.5  - Extend the scripts to also support decompiling, recompiling and testing the minecraft_server.jar file 1.4  - Using a deobfuscator to rename all fields and methods and jadretro to fix some decompile bugs 1.3  - Added upgrade scripts to decompile and recompile Minecraft.class, MinecraftApplet.class and MinecraftServer.class 1.2  - Redirect output of all tools to a logfile
+2.0  - Major updates to MCP and support for post-Halloween versions of Minecraft<br>
+1.6  - All classes have meaningful names now, the class name mappings and the field name mappings are applied<br>
+1.5  - Extend the scripts to also support decompiling, recompiling and testing the minecraft_server.jar file<br>
+1.4  - Using a deobfuscator to rename all fields and methods and jadretro to fix some decompile bugs<br>
+1.3  - Added upgrade scripts to decompile and recompile Minecraft.class, MinecraftApplet.class and MinecraftServer.class<br>
+1.2  - Redirect output of all tools to a logfile<br>
-1.1  - Fixed TNT bug
+1.1  - Fixed TNT bug<br>
 1.0  - First release

 Roadmap:
 ========
-3.0  - An improved set of tools and an updated version of the MCP Mod System 3.1+ - New awesome features, improvements and updates :)
+3.0  - An improved set of tools and an updated version of the MCP Mod System<br>
+3.1+ - New awesome features, improvements and updates :)